Elyzavetka/Elyzavetka/README.md

 Before my journey into Tech, I was an experienced photo editor working for women's magazines.
 I was inspired to move into technology seeing how automation revolutionized teamwork and efficiency within publishing houses.
 I take pride in delivering high-quality work and helping teams produce elegant and functional products.
 Delighted to transfer the teamwork abilities cultivated in magazine work to the field of software development.

-I participated in a charity cat shelter app project from April 2024 to August 2024.
-Tech stack: React, Typescript, Redux, Saga, Python, Django, CSS BEM,  Material UI, customize Themes, PostgreSQL, AWS s3, AWS deployment, Docker, Yarn, Pixel Perfect, Agile, Scrum, sprints.
+I participated in a group project to build a cat shelter app, which helps find homes for stray cats.
+Users can report a found cat and submit a request on the website, including the location where the cat was seen.
+They can also choose a cat to adopt and make donations to support the shelter's work.
+Tach stack: React, Typescript, Redux, Saga, Python, Django,  Material UI, PostgreSQL, AWS s3, Docker, Yarn, Pixel Perfect, Agile, Scrum, Sprints.

 Now I am learning Go.